emirpasic/gods/README.md

 	// Clear()
 	// Values() []interface{}
 }
 ```

 #####LinkedListStack

 This stack structure is based on a linked list, i.e. each previous element has a point to the next.

-All operations are guaranted constant time performance, except _Values()_, which is as always of linear time performance.
+All operations are guaranteed constant time performance, except _Values()_, which is as always of linear time performance.

 ```go
 package main